 - Mega Man – A live-action movie based on the classic Capcom game.

-- Millarworld movies including:
+- Millarworld movies include:

 - Sharkey The Bounty Hunter